A construction of derived equivalent pairs of symmetric algebras: Examples

 A necessary condition for $\Lambda \cong \Endo_{\tilde{K}(A)}(T)$ with $A$ local is that the entries of the Cartan matrix of $\Lambda$ are all at least $2$.
 This is a result of the fact that for any two bounded complexes $X^{\bullet}$ and $Y^{\bullet}$ of projective $A$-modules (with radical maps for differentials) there is at least one non-null-homotopic map from the right-most term (resp., left-most term) of $X^{\bullet}$ to the left-most term (resp., right most term) of $Y^{\bullet}$.
 Thus there are many symmetric algebras that cannot be realized in this way.
+However, for such an algebra $\Lambda$, a positive answer to (2) could aid in the classification of the algebras that are linked to $\Lambda$ by a sequence of tilting mutations as defined in \cite{Aih1}.